Staying at Ramada Resort by Wyndham Kochi in Kerala, India – A Review

 After spending two weeks on the road on the Kerala Blog Express project, I was ready to slow down and recharge my batteries for a few days before resuming my travels.
 When looking for where to stay in Kochi, I wanted a self-contained place where I could just have some quiet time but at the same time, a place that had enough to keep me from getting bored.
-With a very impressive pool, Kerala’s biggest spa and plenty of restaurant choices, the Ramada Resort Kochi looked like the perfect hotel in Kochi, Kerala for this.
+With a very impressive pool, Kerala’s biggest spa and plenty of restaurant choices, the Ramada Resort by Wyndham Kochi looked like the perfect hotel in Kochi, Kerala for this.

 Table of Contents